strimzi/strimzi.github.io/_posts/2019-10-25-kafka-authentication-using-oauth-2.0.md

 OAuth2 support is part of Strimzi 0.14, and you can use it with Strimzi brokers, Kafka Mirror Maker, Kafka Connect, Kafka Bridge, and with your custom Kafka client applications.
 Give it a try, and let us know what you think.

+If you like Strimzi, star us on GitHub and follow us on Twitter to make sure you don't miss any of our future blog posts!